 Section 52 lays down the manner of exercising this power.
 The right is exercised by giving notice to the carrier to the effect that he should not carry further the goods and should return them to the seller.

 The rights of lien and stoppage in transit are both defeated when the goods have been further sold by the buyer with the seller’s consent or documents of title to the goods, such as railway receipt or bill of lading, have been sent to the seller and he has sold or pledged the goods by transferring the documents.

 (c) Right of Resale

 An unpaid seller retains possession of the goods in the exercise of his right of lein or regains possession by stopping goods in transit.
 The contract of sale, however, remains binding.
 The buyer can claim possession by offering the price.
 But how long should the seller be compelled to wait?
 Section 54, therefore, gives the seller the remedy of reselling the goods.

 In the first place, the goods may be resold without reference to the buyer if they are of perishable nature.
-In other cases, the seller should give a reasonable notice to the defaulting buyer of his intention to sell.
+In other cases, the seller should give reasonable notice to the defaulting buyer of his intention to sell.
 The goods may then be resold.
-Shortfall, if any, in the price can be recovered from the defaulting buyer.
+The shortfall, if any, in the price can be recovered from the defaulting buyer.
 A right of resale without notice can be expressly reserved in the contract.
 The buyer will become entitled to take back his deposit, if any, subject to his liability to damages for breach.

 For any services related to business disputes, we provide expert lawyers for all courts at all levels with full confidence, get in touch through mail.

 - Rent Dispute in Lockdown